Your Elementor site is fine until Dark Mofo drops and 40 plugins fight over the Hobart database

 Exactly what you get

 A lean, fast WordPress site that holds up when Dark Mofo or the Sydney to Hobart finish sends the whole state to your events page at once: a custom theme, controlled booking and event code, and caching tuned for spikes, with the plugin sprawl gone.
-It can connect to your booking and scheduling software, feed a custom CRM (Customer Relationship Management) for enquiries, and report into a business intelligence dashboard for traffic and conversion.
+It can connect to your booking and scheduling software, feed a custom CRM (Customer Relationship Management) for enquiries, and report into a business intelligence (BI) dashboard for traffic and conversion.
 Updates stop being a gamble, and your team can edit content without fear.

 How to choose a developer in Hobart